Ruslan1077/ProjectQM-repo-a/README.md

-# RW results for ProjectQM
+# LW results for ProjectQM